thanosmak/drone-flight-planner/README.md

 * Material Design Icons

-The App keeps the saved routes saved localy on the browser.
+The App keeps the saved routes localy on the browser.

 When the App starts it has 4 pre-selected saved routes for testing purposes.
 In case you delete ALL routes and refresh, the 4 pre-selected routes will appear again.

 In case you want to disable them and use the App regulary, just comment out line 13 in mainController.js